 - d.
-For the financial loss consisting of the costs of replacement transport in the Netherlands for passengers and freight shipments involved directly in the loss event: - the costs of replacement transport for those passengers and freight shipments, whereby 'passengers and freight shipments involved directly in the loss event' is understood to mean those passengers and freight shipments that make use of a railway vehicle involved in the loss event as well as those passengers and freight shipments that make use of a railway vehicle that experience a comparable degree of hinder from the loss event in the sense that the consequences of the loss event for the passengers and/or freight shipments involved are the same and have been solved in the same manner. - e.
+For the financial loss consisting of the costs of replacement transport for passengers and freight shipments involved directly in the loss event: - the costs of replacement transport for those passengers and freight shipments, whereby 'passengers and freight shipments involved directly in the loss event' is understood to mean those passengers and freight shipments that make use of a railway vehicle involved in the loss event as well as those passengers and freight shipments that make use of a railway vehicle that experience a comparable degree of hinder from the loss event in the sense that the consequences of the loss event for the passengers and/or freight shipments involved are the same and have been solved in the same manner.
+The costs of rail replacement transport are calculated until the next location that transport by train can be used again, or to another location where transport by train can be used again if these costs are lower. - e.
 For the financial loss consisting of the costs of temporary replacement of a railway vehicle that is not available for use, either temporarily or permanently, as a result of the loss event: - exclusively the reasonable costs of renting a railway vehicle during the period in which the railway undertaking does not, in all reasonableness, have another railway vehicle at its disposal for the scheduled transport. - 3.
 The network manager is discharged from the liability referred to in the first paragraph: - a.
 In case of personal injury and financial loss ensuing from the compensation owed by the railway undertaking under the terms of the CUI Uniform Rules: - if the loss event was caused by circumstances outside the operations of the network manager, which the network manager, despite exercising the necessary care required under the circumstances, could not avoid and could not prevent the consequences thereof, - 2. insofar as the loss event can be attributed to the person who has suffered the loss,